Beginner’s Guide to Deep Sky Astrophotography

 Automation and Running a Sequence of Images

-The manual camera settings you’ve input will remain, and the remote gets to work by flipping the mirror up and recording the data in 50 separate instances.
-When the sequence is finished, you can review your bounty and remove any frames that suffered from periodic error of the mount, airplane trails, or someone kicking your tripod with their foot on their way to the snack bar.
+When the sequence is finished, you can review your bounty and remove any frames that suffered from periodic mount errors, airplane trails, or someone kicking your tripod with their foot on their way to the snack bar.

 DSLR camera and telescope